 There are no direct flights to Cusco.
-To fly into Peru you must fly into Lima first.
+To fly into Peru you will generally need to transit via Santiago and possibly Lima first.
 Many stay overnight there before flying to Cusco.
 If you would like we can arrange your flight to Peru and your domestic flight from Lima to Cusco return.

 On arrival at Cusco airport your guide will meet and accompany you on the 90 minute transfer to the your Sacred Valley hotel.
 We recommend your flight arrives by 10am.
 You are sure to want to stop along the way for photos at the many fantastic viewpoints.
 You can have lunch at a local restaurant along the way.